apollo

 About Medroxyprogesterone

-Medroxyprogesterone is a female hormone known as progestin (a form of progesterone) that regulates ovulation (the release of an egg from an ovary).
-It treats the absence of menstrual periods (amenorrhea) and abnormal uterine bleeding.
-Besides this, it also prevents endometrial hyperplasia (thickening of the uterine lining with the risk of cancer) and overgrowth in the lining of the uterus in postmenopausal women who are receiving estrogen hormone replacement therapy.
+Medroxyprogesterone is used to treat the absence of menstrual periods (amenorrhea) and abnormal uterine bleeding.
+It also prevents endometrial hyperplasia (thickening of the uterine lining with the risk of cancer) and overgrowth in the lining of the uterus in postmenopausal women.

-Medroxyprogesterone contains medroxyprogesterone.
-Medroxyprogesterone works by replacing the normal hormone medroxyprogesterone functions in the body and treating associated symptoms.
+Medroxyprogesterone contains medroxyprogesterone, which replaces the normal hormone medroxyprogesterone that functions in the body and treats associated symptoms.

 Uses of Medroxyprogesterone